News

 Apprenticeships remain one of the most effective ways for employers to build skills, increase productivity and develop future talent.
 If you are considering recruiting a new Apprentice or upskilling an existing member of staff, now is a great time to get started.

-Enrol an Apprentice with us before 24th March 2026 to benefit from the current funding arrangements.
-We can enrol your apprentice in as little as 5 working days.
+Enrol an Apprentice with us before August to benefit from the current funding arrangements.
+We can enrol your Apprentice in as little as 5 working days.

 Contact our team to get started or to find out more information: apprenticerecruitment@sheffcol.ac.uk